Maskless Sununu shaking kids' hands raises concerns

 The Centers for Disease Control recommends wearing face masks in public buildings where the community transmission rate is substantial or high as it is in New Hampshire and New England.
 Masks are optional at the State House.

-But Sununu greeting mask-wearing children without wearing one himself was concerning to state Sen. Tom Sherman (R-Rye), who is also a physician.
+That Sununu greeted mask-wearing children without wearing one himself was concerning to state Sen. Tom Sherman (R-Rye), who is a physician.

 “It baffles me that the governor refuses to lead by example as our communities struggle with record high case and hospitalization rates,” Sherman told InDepthNH.org.